FuretBicephale/PJI/README.md

 The output displays the same values as TestSimple.
 It also displays plots with second layer's neurons voltage.

 ### 2pxMovementRecognition
-Creates a neuronal system able to recognize a vertical movement between 2 pixels (in progress)
+Creates a neuronal system able to recognize a vertical movement between 2 pixels.

+Currently, the synapses weight are randomly defined between two defined values.
+Because of this randomness, the recognition doesn't always works.